Career / Getting Experience

 • a web front-end for users to access their resources.

-These components have quarterly to semi-annual updates that include necessary security patches, bug fixes, and features that can be beneficial to the businesses' needs.
+These components have quarterly to semi-annual updates, including necessary security patches, bug fixes, and features that benefit businesses' needs.

 So, other than quarterly infrastructure updates, what else does a VDI Engineer do?
-The majority of a VDI engineer's time is actually spent configuring, testing, and analyzing base images.
-A base image (aka golden image, master image, replica, etc.) includes an operating system, any installed applications, and its configurations.
+Most of a VDI engineer's time is spent configuring, testing, and analyzing base images.
+A base image (aka golden image, master image, replica, etc.) includes an operating system, installed applications, and configurations.
 The base image serves as the template by which other downstream VDIs/servers will be created.

-In the example above, a base image is copied to shared storage where other resources (VDIs or servers) can access a read-only copy of that base image and perform their initial boot.
-Additional disks are attached that provide the VM with a place to store identifying characteristics (aka computer name, AD account password, etc.) and a place to store any changes incurred while booted.
+In the example above, a base image is copied to shared storage, where other resources (VDIs or servers) can access a read-only copy of that base image and perform their initial boot.
+Additional disks are attached that provide the VM with a place to store identifying characteristics (aka computer name, AD account password, etc.) and any changes incurred while booted.

-Depending on your vendor selection, these disks go by different names from identity/internal disk to difference/delta disk (Citrix/VMware, respectively).
-Regardless of whichever provisioning solution you select the name of the game here is the same: SCALE.
-These technologies allow an engineer to deploy an application update or configuration change across a cluster of VDIs or Publishing Servers (not just one or two as in our example) while ensuring consistency for the end-user experience.
+Depending on your vendor selection, these disks go by different names, from identity/internal disk to difference/delta disk (Citrix/VMware, respectively).
+Regardless of whichever provisioning solution you select, the game's name here is the same: SCALE.
+These technologies allow an engineer to deploy an application update or configuration change across a cluster of VDIs or Publishing Servers (not just one or two, as in our example) while ensuring consistency for the end-user experience.

-While at first this may seem like a typical system administrator task, it quickly becomes apparent that preparing base images involves more than the standard Windows desktop operating system (OS) install.
-Think about it, with VDI the goal is to pack as many Windows desktop OSes on a single server with minimal performance impact.
-In order to do this, some sacrifices must be made in the form of trimming the bloat out of Windows.
+While this may initially seem like a typical system administrator task, it quickly becomes apparent that preparing base images involves more than the standard Windows desktop operating system (OS) install.
+Think about it: with VDI, the goal is to pack as many Windows desktop OSes on a single server with minimal performance impact.
+To do this, some sacrifices must be made to trim the bloat out of Windows.

-Both VDIs and application virtualization solutions require a whole slew of these best-practice configurations.
-These optimizations require VDI engineers to know their virtual infrastructure, network, storage, and overall environment extremely well to architect the best solution as these best-practices don't always work for every environment.
+VDIs and application virtualization solutions require a slew of these best-practice configurations.
+These optimizations require VDI engineers to know their virtual infrastructure, network, storage, and overall environment extremely well to architect the best solution, as these best practices don't always work for every environment.
 Like the example provided above, some of these decisions have consequences that your business or users may not be willing to accept.

 How to Get VDI Experience

-As hinted upon in the last section, VDI is really a culmination of troubleshooting skills and some infrastructure knowledge combined with an understanding of your environment.
+As hinted upon in the last section, VDI is a culmination of troubleshooting skills, infrastructure knowledge, and an understanding of your environment.
 In layman's terms, every organization is different, but a great place to start is the service desk.
 It provides an opportunity to get to know your users, their experiences, and your company's applications.

-Depending on your level of curiosity and how involved you got with tracking issues to their root-cause, this step can be merged with the previous.
-But do not underestimate the importance of learning the basics of domain services, three tiered applications, and network security.
+Depending on your level of curiosity and how involved you got with tracking issues to their root cause, this step can be merged with the previous one.
+But do not underestimate the importance of learning the basics of domain services, three-tiered applications, and network security.

-The last step before honing on becoming a VDI engineer is to learn the infrastructure.
-In today's world the infrastructure typically refers to the virtual server environment, data-center networking, and shared storage.
+The last step before becoming a VDI engineer is to learn the infrastructure.
+In today's world, infrastructure typically refers to the virtual server environment, data center networking, and shared storage.
 This is where you will learn how decisions around base image optimizations impact the end-user experience and potentially other systems on the same infrastructure.

-A good example of a lesson learned would be how boot storms can cause high IOPS resulting in unavailable machines or the inability of user profiles to load quickly upon logon.
+A good example of a lesson learned is how boot storms can cause high IOPS, resulting in unavailable machines or the inability of user profiles to load quickly upon login.

-Once you've tackled some training, VMware offers free hands-on-labs to test their latest features.
+Once you've completed some training, VMware offers free hands-on labs to test its latest features.
 This is a great place to gauge your aptitude and general interest in what it's like to perform the day-to-day tasks of a VDI engineer.
-Other alternatives would include vendor documentation, vendor-sponsored hands-on webinars, local user groups, free/trial licenses for home lab use.
+Other alternatives would include vendor documentation, vendor-sponsored hands-on webinars, local user groups, and free/trial licenses for home lab use.

 How I Became a VDI Engineer

 With all this said, how exactly did I become a VDI engineer?
-Well, as described in the "How to get VDI Experience" section, I mostly came up those same ranks.
-The intriguing part of what guided me to VDI though isn't in the technical skills, but rather in the subjective nature of what I enjoy.
+As described in the "How to get VDI Experience" section, I mostly came up those same ranks.
+The intriguing part of what guided me to VDI, though, isn't the technical skills but rather the subjective nature of what I enjoy.

-It just so happened that I actually enjoyed those small wins that came with helping the users.
-That moment of gratification that comes with A) accomplishing something in the same day you start it and B) witnessing the user's appreciation for your assistance.
+It just so happened that I enjoyed those small wins that came with helping the users.
+That moment of gratification comes with A) accomplishing something on the same day you start it and B) witnessing the user's appreciation for your assistance.

 Final Thoughts